Aliases for CCR10 Gene

 GeneCards Summary for CCR10 Gene

-CCR10 (Chemokine (C-C Motif) Receptor 10) is a Protein Coding gene.
-Diseases associated with CCR10 include pthirus pubis infestation.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and C-C chemokine receptor activity.
+CCR10 (C-C Motif Chemokine Receptor 10) is a Protein Coding gene.
+Diseases associated with CCR10 include Mycosis Fungoides and Cutaneous T Cell Lymphoma.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and C-C chemokine receptor activity.
 An important paralog of this gene is CCR7.

 UniProtKB/Swiss-Prot Summary for CCR10 Gene

 Receptor for chemokines SCYA27 and SCYA28.
 Subsequently transduces a signal by increasing the intracellular calcium ions level and stimulates chemotaxis in a pre-B cell line.